masoodfaisal/ml-workshop/docs/setup-v2.md

 Now it's time to test each of the tools installed.
 Each of the tools we use should have an OpenShift Route created
 ## Test Routes
-Then on the GUI, open the menu item _Networking->Routes_ and you'll see these routes:
+Then on the GUI, open the menu item _Networking->Routes_ and you'll see some routesincluding these and others:

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/32-routes.png)